HACKappatoi/HACKappatoi.github.io/retro_cv.md

 # biografia non serve dire altro
 # scrivi un po quello che te pare
-bio: "Cybersecurity and coding passionate, I love to shorten my life by participating in CTF and coding challenges.
-Beyond computers, guitar player 🎸 and climbing 🧗‍♂️"
+bio: "I love to Hack and see what is behind the screen of our computers"

-residence: Rome
+residence: Taranto

 # social link
 # se non  ce l'hai commentalo